-- Refining strategic plans for the mitigation and management of the effects of continuing flood risks, associated with both the current and existing development from Main Stream Flooding and Major Overland Flows.
+- Refining strategic plans for the mitigation and management of the effects of continuing flood risks, associated with both the current and existing development from Main stream Flooding and Major Overland Flows.

-- Proposing recommendations for Council to work towards developing refined current policies to ensure that the future development of flood affected land at Narrandera is undertaken in consideration with the identified flood hazard and risks
+- Proposing recommendations for Council to work towards developing refined current policies to ensure that the future development of flood affected land at Narrandera and Barellan is undertaken in consideration with the identified flood hazard and risks

 - Selecting the recommended program of works aimed at reducing over time, the social, environmental and economic impacts of flooding and establish a program and funding mechanism for Flood Risk Management planning.